Digitalist-Open-Cloud/Matomo-Plugin-RebelOIDC/README.md

 ## Setup

-As an super user, go to Admin (cog wheel) -> System -> General settings -> Rebel OIIDC.
+As an super user, go to Admin (cog wheel) -> System -> General settings -> Rebel OIDC.

 For specific settings for your OIDC provider, see the [faq](docs/faq.md)